rachatanawee/ExTracker/README.md

   amount DECIMAL NOT NULL,
-  account_id UUID REFERENCES accounts, category_id UUID REFERENCES categories, date DATE NOT NULL, note TEXT, image_url TEXT, created_at TIMESTAMP DEFAULT NOW()
+  account_id UUID REFERENCES accounts, category_id UUID REFERENCES categories, date TEXT NOT NULL, note TEXT, image_url TEXT, created_at TIMESTAMP DEFAULT NOW()
 );
 ```

+**Note:** The `date` field is stored as TEXT in format "YYYY-MM-DD HH:mm" to avoid timezone issues.

 ### Storage Bucket

-Create a storage bucket named `receipts` for receipt images.
+Create a **private** storage bucket named `receipts` for receipt images.
+Images are served through an authenticated API proxy at `/api/image` to ensure only logged-in users can access their receipts.

 ## App Configuration